kit-tm/rtman/rtman/README.md

 * `_generate_new_schedule` to create the schedule object structure
 * `_generate_configuration_from_schedule` to implement the SDN/TAS splitting

+`irt_odlclient.tas_handler` contains stub classes for deploying TAS configuration to switches.

 ###Dijkstra-based iterative reserving
 `ijkstra_based_iterative_reserving.schedule` contains a scheduler implementation with the before-mentioned functionality.

+###TrustNode
+Contains an implementation of a TASHandler to deploy TAS configuration to TrustNode switches via NETCONF.

 802.1Qcc
 --------